mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ## POST /v1/password/change/start

-:lock: HAWK-authenticated with the authToken.

 Begin the "change password" process.
-This consumes a single-use `authToken`, which indicates that the user recently proved knowledge of the account password.
-It returns a single-use `accountResetToken`, which will be delivered to `/v1/account/reset`.
+It returns a single-use `passwordChangeToken`, which will be delivered to `/v1/password/change/finish`.
 It also returns a single-use `keyFetchToken`.

-The indirect "`authToken` -> `accountResetToken` -> reset" sequence is used because it lines up with the similar "`/v1/password/forgot/send_code` -> `/v1/password/forgot/verify_code` -> `accountResetToken` -> reset" sequence.

-This API returns an encrypted bundle, from which `accountResetToken` and `keyFetchToken` can be extracted.

-___Headers___

-The request must include a HAWK header that authenticates the request using a `authToken` received from `/v1/auth/finish`.
+___Parameters___

+* email - the account email address
+* oldAuthPW - the PBKDF2/HKDF stretched password as a hex string

 ### Request